Icelk/strange-attractor-renderer/README.md

 ```

 You need to change the `%02d` part to the length of the frame index part of the outputted file name.

+## Acknowledgements

+Many thanks to Björn von Sydow for the inspiration, initial code design, and continuing feedback.

+## Shell completion

+Using the subcommand `completion`, the binary automatically generates shell completions for your shell and tries to put them in the appropriate location.

+When using Bash or Zsh, you should run the binary as root, as we need root privileges to write to their completion directories.
+Alternatively, use the `--print` option to yourself write the completion file.

 ## Images